 - Protect the campus community in cases of imminent threats by a student to self and others

-Heath Martin, Associate Dean of Students (Chair)
+Heath Martin, Dean of Student and Enrollment Services (Chair)

 Larry Cunningham, Assistant Professor, Police Science